wordplay-workshop/wordplay-workshop.github.io/accepted.markdown

 * [Rational Irrationality: Evaluating LLMs in Games with Strategic Behavior Discrepancies](https://wordplay-workshop.github.io/pdfs/40.pdf)
 * [Shall We Play a Game?
 Language Models for Open-ended Wargames](https://wordplay-workshop.github.io/pdfs/41.pdf)
 * [Iterative Prompt Engineering for NPC Dialogue Generation: CPDC 2025 API Track](https://wordplay-workshop.github.io/pdfs/42.pdf)

+---
+[^1]: Neither EMNLP nor the Wordplay Workshop is backing the metaphysics concepts; we see value of the work under the context of game generation and storytelling.